Many users get frustrated when their supposedly powerful computers fail to consistently hit expected speed levels.

 How to Enable Ultimate Performance in Windows

 As mentioned earlier, the Ultimate Performance mode is a step up from the High-Performance option that shows up whenever you try to create a new power plan.
-The former is a preconfigured plan that you can select and edit.

 The following steps will show you how to get ultimate performance on your PC: